undergrad-partner-school

 Admissions

-According to the most recent information reported, this school uses standardized test scores for admission and it admitted 25,209 in 2023.
-Texas State University has an official test-optional admission policy but takes into consideration standardized test scores if the applicant chooses to submit them.
+According to the newest information reported, this school uses standardized test scores for admission and it admitted 26,224 in 2025.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is relatively easy to get into.

 Test Scores